SylphxAI/leaf/.changeset/v1-0-release.md

    ]
    ```

-This release marks the achievement of complete VitePress parity, making Leaf the perfect choice for React developers looking for a modern, fast, and fully-featured documentation framework.
+This release marks the achievement of complete VitePress parity, making Leaf the perfect choice for SolidJS developers looking for a modern, fast, and fully-featured documentation framework.